mivuorin/sharp-ratings/readme.md

 * Trim post request strings with attribute or something.
 * Separate client side form validation from component to make it easier to test.
 * Move create rating into separate view.
+* Find some fix for Riders autoformat bug in svelte components.
+Maybe config issue?
+* Add Svelte Material UI Typography to project.
+* Add SMUI character counter helper to create rating form.
+* Use explicit version of SMUI instead of *